BDC Hamburger Icon

 What is upselling?

 Upselling gives you a great return on your investment.
 You’ve already invested the time to make the initial sale.
-The effort it takes to upsell is minimal compared to making the primary sale, and the upsell is much more likely to be successful.
+It’s much easier to upsell than to make the primary sale, and the upsell is much more likely to be successful.
 The customer has already decided to trust your recommendation with the first purchase.
-With that credibility, it’s easier to sell more to them now.
-When done correctly, upselling increases customer satisfaction.
-Customers want value and are often willing to spend more money to get more value.
-[Simplify the payment process by ensuring you have the best credit card processing solution for your business.]
+With that credibility, it’s easier to sell more to them.

 What is cross-selling?

-Cross-selling involves selling additional products and services to an existing customer based on their initial purchase.
-The products or services involved in cross-selling complement what the customer first bought.
-For example, consider the common question “Would you like fries with that?” when purchasing from a fast-food restaurant.
+For example, a fast-food restaurant famously asks, “Would you like fries with that?”
 The customer orders a burger and a soft drink, which allows the clerk to sell them an additional product, fries, to complete their order and satisfy the customer’s needs while increasing the purchase amount for the business.

 This sales method can increase revenue and help you retain a strong customer base.
 Due to the complementary nature of the products or services offered in a cross-sale, the technique can be highly effective.
 Once you know your customers and have formed a relationship with them, it’s much easier to make recommendations, offer discounts on certain products, or put together bundles that could save them money.